mwerezak/DearPyGui-Obj/README.md

     radio.extend(['Pear', 'Grape'])
     del radio[-1]

-## Adding widgets after creating the GUI uses methods instead of keywords
+## You can add widgets after creating the GUI using methods instead of keywords
 add_text = Button.add_to(win, 'Add Label')  # add to the end of a container

 @add_text.callback